MinusGix/Vivec/README.md

 This is a library meant for parsing and performing actions in Skyrim plugin files.
 Skyrim is the _main_ target, but supporting other games using the same engine is also a goal.
 The UESP wiki has been a great help in writing this.
+The library is in a very Alpha state right now, and _everything_ is subject to change.

 ### Supported Records